SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 * Each with 32 filters
 * A single Dense layer with 32 neurons

 One to figure out if there are *better* architectures is to use Keras_tuner, a Keras function that automates what I will do below.
-I plan to use Keras_tuner in Toy Robot 2.0, but for now, I want to lay out what benefits, if any, subtle tweeks to the model architecture might gain.
+I plan to use Keras_tuner in Toy Robot 2.0, but for now, I want to lay out what benefits, if any, subtle changes to the model architecture might gain.

 First I'll discuss the parameters, and then I'll post the results, wholesale.